TheGort/thegort.github.io/cv.md

 [**Statistical Analysis of Gender Parity (R)**]({{ site.url }}/assets/sta303_project.pdf){:target="_blank"}
 * Worked in a group for a school project as a consulting firm to assess gender parity in hiring, wages, and promotions for a fictitious software company
-* Used statistical inference to evaluate multiple generalized linear (mixed) models
+* Used statistical inference to evaluate multiple generalized linear (mixed) models and checked assumptions where necessary
 * Applied linear, logistic, and poisson regression to wrangled datasets in order to interpret summaries and confidence intervals
+* Liza Bolton (my past instructor for STA303) summarizes the project very well [here:](https://www.lizabolton.com/sta303_winter21_note){:target="_blank"}

 **League of Legends Data Analysis (R, Python)**
 * Made a report trying to establish a relationship between rank in League of Legends and predictors such as total number of games played, wins, summoner level, etc. using linear regression